 “We had a fair amount of complaints from long-time members after the project was complete who didn’t understand the ‘why’ behind many of our decisions,” she said.
 “It would have been better if we had communicated with key stakeholders in a more personal way.”

-In addition to communication, Schwitzky also offered advice when it comes to choosing products for your renovation.
+In addition to communication, Schwitzky also offered advice when it comes to choosing products for your locker room renovations.
 “Research the products to be sure they can withstand the heavy use of a collegiate locker room,” she said.
 “We installed hotel style hairdryers in the locker rooms and all the cabanas.
 Within six months they had all died due to the heavy use.
 We now have hairdryers available for check-out.”

 Babson College opened their completely renovated Babson Recreation and Athletics Complex in late August 2019, including the accommodation of gender-neutral facilities.
 Similar to the University of Arizona, Babson College campus rec also did a survey among its student population, faculty and staff to determine the types of amenities they were looking for in the renovation.